The Workers Compensation Rights You Need to Know About.

 Returning to work after a workplace injury can be an emotional time for many people.
 You may be excited to return to work but also anxious about your physical capacity and whether or not you may be viewed differently by your work colleagues.
 These mixed feelings are very normal.

 As you now know, your employer needs to do everything possible to ease your transition back to work, and this includes arranging a treatment plan with a workplace rehabilitation provider.
-Generally the rehab provider is selected for you by the insurer, however just like your doctor, if you don’t feel comfortable with the selected provider, you have the right to replace them with your own preferred provider, given they’re WorkCover approved.
+Generally, the rehab provider is selected for you by the insurer, however just like your doctor, if you don’t feel comfortable with the selected provider, you have the right to replace them with your own preferred provider, as long as they’re WorkCover approved.

 If you’ve been injured at work, we hope this information has been helpful to you.
 But if you’re feeling vulnerable and unsure in any way about your claim, give us a call and speak to one of our specialist workers compensation lawyers for free advice today.